Presidential poll: NDA nominee Droupadi Murmu meets lawmakers of BJP, supporting parties in Goa | Politics

 All 20 MLAs of the BJP in the 40-member Goa Assembly, two of the Maharashtrawadi Gomantak Party (MGP), three independent legislators, who are supporting the ruling party, and MPs Naik and Tendulkar attended the meeting.

-The Opposition has fielded former Union minister Yashwant Sinha against Murmu, who hails from a tribal community.
+The Opposition has fielded former Union minister Yashwant Sinha against Murmu, who hails from a tribal community and earlier served as the governor of Jharkhand.
+Meanwhile, Goa Assembly Speaker Ramesh Tawadkar adjourned the House session before the lunch break till 2.30 pm while stating that presidential election candidate Droupadi Murmu was in the state.

+But, the opposition members dubbed such a move as ''murder of democracy''.

+"Droupadi Murmu is just a candidate for the presidential poll.
+She is not the President of India that the House has to be adjourned for her meeting," Deputy Leader of Opposition Sankalp Amonkar told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)